Chevron Richmond Refinery: Recent history

 In 1984, the construction of a major lubricating oil manufacturing plant increased Richmond's lube oil base-stock output from 3,800 to 8500 oilbbl a day, using hydrocracking and hydrorefining processes developed by Chevron Research.
 Later, in 1993, a major research breakthrough occurred when Chevron introduced Isodewaxing technology.
 This new technique maximized the production of high quality base oils while co-producing high-value light products and allowed for the economical production of base oils that meet specifications calling for lighter-viscosity lubricant grades.

 During the 1990s the refinery began producing Chevron Plus Unleaded gasoline, which replaced regular leaded gasoline in California in 1992.
 Methyl tert-butyl ether, or MTBE, was added as an oxygenate and to raise the octane number.
-However, MTBE was found to contaminate groundwater, and in 2004 was replaced with ethanol.
+MTBE was found to contaminate groundwater, and in 2004 was replaced with ethanol.

 In 2001 former vice mayor and councilman John Márquez stated that he did not think that the refinery's numerous toxic spills were intentional.
 He also stated that he thought the refinery was safe.
 He received campaign funding from BAPAC, that was backed by a $1,500 from Chevron Corporation.
 Marquez also opposed measure T and the 16,000,000 dollars that it would bring the city from large industries like Chevron.

 In 2002, the 100th anniversary of the Richmond refinery, the plant had over 1,300 employees, covered 2,900 acres, operated 30 plants, and had the ability to move 340000 oilbbl per day of raw materials and finished products across its long wharf.
 By 2006, the refinery had a capacity of 225000 oilbbl a day and processed more crude oil than any other plant in the Bay Area and ranked among the major refineries in the U.S.